githubschool/copilot-demo-github-java/Demos/TDD-IntelliJ/README.md

 # Test Driven Development (TDD) with Java through IntelliJ

 **Test-Driven Development (TDD)** is a software develpment proces relying on software requirements being converted to test cases before software is fully developed.
-Since unit testing or any type of functional or performance testings are very important in Java development, TDD practice is very highly encouraged among Java developers.
-Copilot is a great tool to help Java developers to write unit tests for their Java code as it can helps to bootstrap a lot of repetitive code for unit tests.
+Since unit testing or any type of functional or performance testing is very important in Java development, TDD is highly encouraged among Java developers.
+Copilot is a great tool to help Java developers write unit tests for their Java code as it can helps to bootstrap a lot of repetitive code for unit tests.

-As you can see in the picture below, TDD process involves writing tests first, see if it fails (goes to red), then write code to make the test pass (green).
-Copilot can help you to write the test code and you can focus on writing the code to make the test pass.
+As you can see in the picture below, the TDD process involves writing tests first, see if it fails (red), then write code to make the test pass (green).
+Copilot can help you write the test code and you can focus on writing the code to make the test pass.

 ![TDD](./images/tdd.jpg)